Oluwajobs/oluwajobaa/_pages/resources.md

 ## Remote Sensing and Geospatial Analysis

-If you deal with geospatial analysis and haven't used [Google Earth Engine](https://earthengine.google.com/) yet, please do!{: .notice--info} |
+If you deal with geospatial analysis and haven't used [Google Earth Engine](https://earthengine.google.com/) yet, please do! |

 ## Computational resources